Nitracaine

 Nitracaine is a synthetic compound classified as a local anesthetic with stimulant properties.
-It falls into the class of drugs known as local anesthetics, and it is chemically related to cocaine.
-Nitracaine shares some similarities in effects with cocaine but has its own distinct pharmacological profile.
+It falls into the class of drugs known as local anesthetics.
+It is closely related to dimethocaine.
+Nitracaine shares some similarities in effects with cocaine, but has its own distinct pharmacological profile.

 The chemical structure of nitracaine consists of a benzoic acid ester with a para-substituted phenyl ring.
 It is formally known as 3-(diethylamino)-2,2-dimethylpropyl 4-nitrobenzoate.
 The presence of the nitro group (NO_{2}) in its molecular structure contributes to its anesthetic properties.

-It is closely related to dimethocaine.

 Legal status

-Sweden's public health agency suggested classifying Nitracaine as a hazardous substance, on September 25, 2019.
+Sweden's public health agency suggested classifying nitracaine as a hazardous substance, on September 25, 2019.